There is SO much value in getting off the beaten path in Prague.

 That’s not the only thing that makes this neighborhood dope, though.

 You see, Zizkov has more bars in a square kilometer than any other areas in Prague, which is no small task if you stop to think about it.
-The Czech Republic consumes more beer per capita than just about any country on the planet. and it is home to a lot of bars.
-And nowhere more so than in Zizkov.
+The Czech Republic consumes more beer per capita than just about any country on the planet, and is home to a LOT of bars.
+Nowhere more so than in Zizkov.
+Thus Zizkov becomes one of Prague’s top attractions for anyone looking to find a party.

 There are literally a ton of other great bars and local hang outs in Zizkov including an indoor rock climbing bar and two bowling alleys.
 Just hit the streets and walk around a bit to explore for yourself.
 You’re bound to find some place that strikes your fancy.